dcycle/starterkit-node/README.md

    ```

 2. **Subscribe to the Event**:
-   You are subscribing to the `helloWorld` event from the `observerExamplePublisher` by calling `app.c('observer').subscribe()` multiple times.
+   You are subscribing to the `helloWorld` event from the `observerExamplePublisher` by calling `app.c('observer').subscriber()` multiple times.

    Here's the code for subscribing to the event:
    ```
-   // subscriber3 subscribing to helloWorld publishedEvent
+   // subscriber1 subscribing to helloWorld publishedEvent
    app.c('observer').subscribe(
          'observerExamplePublisher',
          'helloWorld',
          'observerExampleSubscriber',
-         'subscriber3',
-         // We are not passing any id here, so if we subscribe several times,
-         // subscriber1() will be called several times.
+         'subscriber1'
    );

-   // subscriber3 subscribing to helloWorld publishedEvent
+   // subscriber1 subscribing to helloWorld publishedEvent
    app.c('observer').subscribe(
          'observerExamplePublisher',
          'helloWorld',
          'observerExampleSubscriber',
-         'subscriber3',
-         // We are not passing any id here, so if we subscribe several times,
-         // subscriber1() will be called several times.
+         'subscriber1'
    );

-   // subscriber3 subscribing to helloWorld publishedEvent
+   // subscriber1 subscribing to helloWorld publishedEvent
    app.c('observer').subscribe(
          'observerExamplePublisher',
          'helloWorld',
          'observerExampleSubscriber',
-         'subscriber3',
-         // We are not passing any id here, so if we subscribe several times,
-         // subscriber1() will be called several times.
+         'subscriber1'
    );
    ```

-   In this case, you are subscribing `subscriber3` three times to the `helloWorld` event, which will result in `subscriber3`'s handler being called only once when the event is published.
-That is because we are creating unique
+   In this case, you are trying to subscribe `subscriber1` three times to the `helloWorld` event, which will result in `subscriber1` handler being called only once when the event is published.
+That is because if you aren't provided any unique subscriptionId we are creating unique
-   subscriptionId for each subscribe with respect to subscriptionMethod, if you aren't provided any subscriptionId and we are not storing duplicate subscriptionId to db.
+   subscriptionId for each subscriber with using  publisherModule publisherEvent subscriberModule subscriberMethod values and we are not storing duplicate subscriberId to db.

 3. **Publish the Event**:
    After subscribing, you need to trigger the event using the `helloWorld` method from the `observerExamplePublisher`: